ihh/funkscene/README.md

 You can schedule scenes for later using `#STACK <scene>` and `#QUEUE <scene>`, which can go anywhere in the scene text.
 `#STACK` puts the scene on the front of the scene queue, whereas `#QUEUE` puts it at the back.
-Both will postpone the delayed scene until a `#CONTINUE` statement is reached.
+Both will postpone the delayed scene until a scene ending with `#CONTINUE` is reached.

 As an alternative to `#STACK`, at the end of a scene you can use `#GOSUB` followed by `#GOTO`, like so: